peakshift/bitcoin-ux/payments/qr-codes.md

 ## Payment Request with On-chain Fallback

-User flow visualising a lightning payment with an onchain fallback in the event of errors.
+User flow visualising a lightning payment with an onchain fallback in the event of errors.[^2]

 - [ ]